GregSommerville/machine-learning-blackjack-solution/Readme.md

 ## Introduction
 A *genetic algorithm* is a type of artificial intelligence programming that uses ideas from evolution to solve complex problems.

 It works by creating a population of (initially random) candidate solutions, then repeatedly selecting pairs of candidates and combining their solutions using a process similar to genetic crossover.
 Sometimes candidate solutions even go through mutation, just to introduce new possibilities into the population.

 After a large number of generations, the best solution found up to that point is often the optimal, best solution possible.

 Genetic algorithms are particularly well-suited for combinatorial problems, where there are huge numbers of potential solutions to a problem.
 The evolutionary process they go through is, in essence, a search through a huge solution space.
 A solution space so large that you simply could never use a brute force approach.

 This project is a demonstration of using a genetic algorithm to find an optimal strategy for playing the casino game [Blackjack](https://en.wikipedia.org/wiki/Blackjack).

+Please see [this article](https://towardsdatascience.com/winning-blackjack-using-machine-learning-681d924f197c) for a story about how this program was used, and what the results were.
+The article describes some of the available settings, and shows how different values for those settings affect the final result.

 The source code is for a Windows application written in C# that allows you to play with different settings like population size, selection style and mutation rate.
 Each generation's best solution is displayed, so you can watch the program literally evolve a solution.